WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ### 2.2.4.
 Host-based Authorization
 ([ToC](#toc-105))

-For host to host communication it is sometimes sufficient for a server host to simply verify the name of a client host.
+For host to host communication it is sometimes more convenient for a Resource Provider to verify that tokens came from particular client hosts, rather than inventing a new scope specific for that provider.
 This is analogous to a client using its own X.509 host certificate to authenticate itself to a service.
 For example, this could be used for readonly access to an API that provides configuration information that another host needs but is not made public.

-This type of authorization may be done by using an access token containing a `sub` claim of the form `host:fully.qualified.domain` where `fully.qualified.domain` is a full DNS name or alias for the client host, combined with a `scope` claim containing **`host.auth`**.
+This type of authorization may be done by using an access token containing a unique `sub` claim that gets registered in the Resource Provider, combined with a `scope` claim containing a **`host.auth`** scope.

 These types of tokens are intended to be obtained using the [Client credentials flow](#526-client-credentials-flow) where the client holds its own client ID and secret.
-In that case RFC 9068 section 2.2 indicates that the value of the `sub` claim SHOULD correspond to the client ID, so the recommended way to do that is for the `host:fully.qualified.domain` to be defined first in the client ID and from there copied into the `sub`.
+In that case RFC 9068 section 2.2 indicates that the value of the `sub` claim SHOULD correspond to the client ID, so the recommended way to do this is for the token issuer to copy the client ID into the `sub` claim.

+As a convenience to administrators of Resource Providers that accept these types of access tokens, it is recommended that the client ID (and therefore `sub`) be set by the administrators of the token issuer to be of the form `host:fully.qualified.domain`, where `fully.qualified.domain` is a DNS name associated with the client host.
+That will ensure that they are unique while also making it easy to both communicate what to register and find out where the client is.

 ## 2.3.
 Identity Assurance
 ([ToC](#toc-110))